leroy-merlin-br/mongolid-laravel/README.md

 ],
 ```

-You can configure as much nodes are needed, `primary` and `secondary` nodes names are optional.
+You can configure as much nodes as needed, node names (e.g. `primary` and `secondary` ) are optional.

 > **Note:** If you don't specify the `mongodb` key in your `config/database.php` MongoLid will automatically try to connect to '127.0.0.1:27017' and use a database named 'mongolid'.